NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 path to write ground reaction force data csv to

+`--config`

+path to hjson config file, see config parameters section

 `--labels`

-path to an hjson labels file. `channels` will be loaded from the labels file instead of the config file

-`--config`

-path to hjson config file, see config keys section
+path to labels config file, see label parameters section

+`--overwrite`
+overwrite exsting output files, if not specified the program will stop if the output file already exists

+`--no-start-pulse`
+disable waiting for the plexon start pulse before performing tilts

+`--live`
+show live graphs of analog recordings

 # Program flow